Summer Has Sizzled, Fall Has Fled, Winter Is Here, the Pests Are Dead.? Not!

 Believe it or not, some things just will not go away!
 Even in extreme heat or unbearable cold, some household pests just will not give up.
-Yes - some pests will invade your home and will not only take up residence, but will actually thrive during the cold season.
+Yes - some pests will invade your home and will not only take up residence but will actually thrive during the cold season.
 They're called overwintering pests, and they'll continue to cause problems for you as the months go by.
-They hide in boxes and storage closets, emerging on a warm winter day or staying in plain site as they enjoy the warmer indoor temperatures.
+They hide in boxes and storage closets, emerging on a warm winter day or staying in plain sight as they enjoy the warmer indoor temperatures.

 Insects overwinter by finding a warm place to call home, in many cases this is YOUR home.
 Bugs will enter structures, mulch, leaves or soil to protect themselves from the low temperatures.
 Bugs look at your house as their winter vacation home.
 On occasion, they will make themselves known during the overwintering period by venturing out into the living spaces of a house.
-Most often, they emerge in the spring time when the temperatures begin to rise.
-This is a big reason why there is such an increase in visibility of pests in and around your home in the springtime.
+Most often, they emerge in the springtime when the temperatures begin to rise.
+This is a big reason why there is such an increase in the visibility of pests in and around your home in the springtime.
 They’ve been there all along; they just may not have been very active.
 At Hopper Termite & Pest Control, we have years of experience when it comes to dealing with these cold-hearted, cold-weathered fiends.
 Here are some pests to be on guard for during the cold months, and some helpful tips to give you the upper hand!